How HubSpot speeds up AI video creation | HeyGen

 Helping more teams create and innovate with video

-Beyond content quality and speed, HeyGen has enabled HubSpot teams to work more creatively and independently.
+Beyond content quality and speed, HeyGen has enabled HubSpot teams to work more creatively and autonomously.

-For Nelson and Oscar, this democratisation is where HeyGen aligns most closely with HubSpot’s mission.
-Helping customers grow better means helping internal teams move faster, produce more and share their learnings along the way.
+For Nelson and Oscar, this democratization is where HeyGen aligns most closely with HubSpot’s mission.
+Helping customers grow better means helping internal teams move faster, produce more, and share their learnings along the way.

 As Oscar put it: “HeyGen has so many different products, and they're always launching new updates.
 It really opens up the possibility to experiment and see where the limits are.”